facebookresearch/vissl/docs/source/vissl_modules/models.rst

 Building Models
 ===============================

-The model in VISSL is split into :code:`trunk` that computes features and :code:`head` that computes outputs (projections, classifications etc).
+The default model used in vissl is :code:`BaseSSLMultiInputOutputModel`.
+This model is split into :code:`trunk` that computes features and :code:`head` that computes outputs (projections, classifications etc).

 VISSL supports several types of Heads and several types of trunks.
 VISSL implements a default model :code:`BaseSSLMultiInputOutputModel` which supports the following use cases:

-- Model producing single output as in standard supervised ImageNet training
+- Model producing single output as in standard supervised ImageNet training.

-- Model producing multiple outputs (Multi-task)
+- Model producing multiple outputs (Multi-task).

-- Model producing multiple outputs from different features (layers) from the trunk (useful in linear evaluation of features from several model layers)
+- Model producing multiple outputs from different features (layers) from the trunk (useful in linear evaluation of features from several model layers).

 - Model that accepts multiple inputs (e.g. image and patches as in PIRL appraoch).

-- Model where the trunk is frozen and head is trained
+- Model where the trunk is frozen and head is trained.

-- Model that supports multiple resolutions inputs as in SwAV
+- Model that supports multiple resolutions inputs as in SwAV.

 - Model that is completely frozen and features are extracted.